ricetuan/GameDesignDocument/reportPage.md

 - Longed for: any good idea of art set of bouncing ball

 ###Thu
-- Liked
+- Liked - new Game set and BBQ party
-- Learned
+- Learned - the hardness of make art set(too hard for engineer to make)
-- Lacked
+- Lacked - Some basic knowledge of Art
-- Longed for
+- Longed for - Basic knowledge of Art set making

 ###Fri
-- Liked
+- Liked - discussion of game logic design
-- Learned
+- Learned - physics word setting for multi device
-- Lacked
+- Lacked - Skill of Art set making
-- Longed for
+- Longed for - renew Game logic

 ##Weekly Review
+First 3 days learns some basic of physics and flow control.
+And Design games.
+###Keep:
+revising the assets also takes me so much times.
+I think the objective of this training program is not for polishing the asset (although it is important and essencial for making games).
+So I bought an asset and change the game logic using the current asset.
+I believe it is a good decision to make least time to deal with art But take more time for game logic.
+###Problem & TRY:
+It take times to change the code because of the change of usage.
+The problem is that even iterative development needs a specific goal.
+I will try to avoid this problem by make the design and game control fixed before starting write code.
+Also try to seperate the task into subtask and use git to keep track of coding.